 Description

-This BBQ Pork Chops on Stove are made with bone-in pork chops, olive oil, ketchup, Worcestershire sauce, marmalade, garlic, lemon juice, and horseradish.
+This Sweet and Sour Pork Chops Recipe is made with bone-in pork chops, olive oil, ketchup, Worcestershire sauce, marmalade, garlic, lemon juice, and horseradish.

 Ingredients